santhtadi/Object-Detection-with-TFJS/README.md

 # Object-Detection-with-TFJS

 ## Working Demo
-A working demo can be found at [santhtadi.github.io](https://santhtadi.github.io/Object-Detection-with-TFJS)
+A Live demo can be found at [santhtadi.github.io](https://santhtadi.github.io/Object-Detection-with-TFJS)

 # Introduction
 This project show cases the use of Tensorflow JS, a JavaScript library released by Tensorflow, for Object Detection.